 - 200 g (2 cups) grated Parmigiano Reggiano

-- Or you can buy authentic Italian flat lasagna, oven ready (no cooking or boiling necessary), made with durum wheat (we recommend Tuscanini brand).
+You can prepare fresh homemade pasta using our step-by-step Homemade Pasta recipe, or use authentic Italian flat lasagna, oven ready (no cooking or boiling necessary), made with durum wheat by Tuscanini.

 - 50 g (1.8 oz) unsalted butter